audioxide/data/data/posts/20160504-reviews-prince-purple-rain.md

   record of mystery and wonder, deftly inheriting elements from a wide selection of genres that amalgamate to create a category of its own.
 week: 52
+blurb: Purple Rain was the monumental record that cemented Prince's position of power and distinguished him from his peers.
+It’s an endearing record of mystery and wonder, deftly inheriting elements from a wide selection of genres that amalgamate to create a category of its own.
 ---
 author: ANDRÉ
 review: <div class="_d97"><p></p><p><em>Purple Rain</em> was the monumental